Start an Online Portal and Platform Operations Business in Dubai

 Receive initial approval, typically within one to three working days

-Collect your trade licence and establishment card
+Collect your trade license and establishment card

 Apply for residency visas if required